Nethereum/TestChains/README.md

 >       > geth-clique-windows > startgeth.bat

+Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.

 ### - Mac

 >       > geth-clique-mac > startgeth.sh

 Note: use ``` chmod +x startgeth.sh ``` and ``` chmod +x geth ``` to allow geth to execute.

+Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.
 ### - Linux

 >       > geth-clique-linux > startgeth.sh

 Note: use ``` chmod +x startgeth.sh ``` and ``` chmod +x geth ``` to allow geth to execute.

+Latest versions of geth can be downloaded [here](https://geth.ethereum.org/downloads/), simply download the geth executable and replace the old one.
 ## Parity
 ___
 Devchain version of Parity (Ethereum Rust client) configured with PoA (Proof of Authority) for fast reponse.